-- Paying monthly by direct debit.
+- Paying monthly by Direct Debit.

-Energy bills are a large part of your monthly household expenditure, so after you switch follow these handy tips to continue to stay in control of your energy bills.
+Energy bills are a large part of your monthly household expenditure, so after you switch follow these handy tips to continue to stay in control of your bills.

 - Keep an eye on how much electricity you use.
 It sounds simple but remembering to turn off lights or electrical items when they are not in use can really help keep your bills down.